 The Ventilatory Ratio (VR) is a simple bedside index of impaired efficiency of ventilation and correlates well with physiological dead space fraction (dead space to tidal volume ratio, VD/VT) in patients with ARDS.
 (Reference)

-The value below is the ratio between the compliance of the recruited lung to that of the respiratory
+The value is the ratio between the compliance of the recruited lung to that of the respiratory

 Values >= 0.5 suggest more potential for lung recruitment with respect to lung inflation.
 (Reference)